exercise-lab/one-two-test-researcher/docs/instructions-experimenter.md

-# Running the pilot study
+# Running the One Two Test experiment

-Complete the steps below to set up the computer for a pilot participant.
+Complete the steps below to set up the computer for a participant in the One Two Test experiment.

-## Boot the computers in Linux
+## Boot the computers in Ubuntu

 If you are in Windows, restart the computer and press **F12** when you see the screen with the Dell logo.
-On the boot menu, select the drive with a name beginning with **WDC**.
-The system will boot in Linux.
+On the boot menu, select the drive with the name **ubuntu**.
+The system will boot in Ubuntu.

 ## Setting up for a participant